csutorasa/XOutput/README.md

 To join the discussion or just say hi in the [discord channel](https://discord.gg/Y628tcp).

-This version is currently under development.
+**This version is currently under development.
+Please use [3.x](https://github.com/csutorasa/XOutput/tree/3.x) version for stable features**

 | Version                                              | State                                   | Support                                  |
 | ---------------------------------------------------- | --------------------------------------- | ---------------------------------------- |